hucker/ten8t/README.md

 ## Latest changes

+1. Improved the decorator mechanism for setting up check functions.
-1. Added a textual demo.
+2. Added a textual demo.
 2. Added explicit error messages for async check functions
 2. Added support for csv/markdown/excel output from the checker.